Guadalupe River watershed: Environmental effects

 Methylmercury that bioaccumulates in fish and the fish and other animals that eat them can reach harmful levels very quickly.
 Just how high these levels are depends on several factors, such as local non-air releases of mercury, naturally occurring mercury in soils, physical and biological properties of the water-body in question, and the age, size, and types of food the fish eats.
 Birds and mammals that eat fish are the most affected in the ecosystem because of their placement as predators in the food chain.
 Effects of methylmercury exposure on wildlife include death, as well as reduced fertility, slower growth and development, and abnormal behaviors that can drastically effect the animals survival.

 Santa Clara Valley Water District involvement

 The Santa Clara Valley Water District (SCVWD) is not only the county’s water wholesaler, but is also the steward of all the rivers, streams, and reservoirs for the area.
 The SCVWD reached an agreement with the San Francisco Bay Regional Water Quality Control Board by which a $1 million long-term project was funded in order to reduce the levels of mercury contamination in the Guadalupe watershed, including all areas from the upper Santa Cruz Mountains all the way to the San Francisco Bay.
 A survey was initiated in September 2003 in order to find adequate methods of disposing of mercury deposits.
 The disposal of these deposits is being funded by the California State Cleanup and Abatement Account.

-There are numerous projects in the Guadalupe watershed that the Santa Clara Valley Water District has been working towards delivering, including: